 One huge advantage of Scrum development is that your estimates are built by the people doing the actual work.
 That represents a resounding shift from the old school days – when engineers were told what to build, how to build it, and when they needed to have it done.
 Estimates created like that proved inaccurate most of the time.

 But with Scrum-based estimates, there are whole new levels of reliability – and accountability – in play.
-For a deeper discussion of why Agile estimating works and how to do it, check out our Always Ship on Time webinar.
+For a deeper discussion of why Agile estimating works and how to do it, check out our video Always Ship on Time.